-- BOND CAPITAL PROJECTS FUND Provides narrative overview and summary of historical and proposed expenditures of the Bond Capital Projects funding approved by voters in November 2008.
-Includes: complete listing and detailed narratives of proposed projects for the 2020/21 fiscal year. - SUPPLEMENTAL DATA Provides information on THPRD's history and general information, along with THPRD policies and procedures.
+- BOND CAPITAL PROJECTS FUND Provides narrative overview and summary of historical, proposed and adopted expenditures of the Bond Capital Projects funding approved by voters in November 2008.
+Includes: complete listing and detailed narratives of capital projects for the 2020/21 fiscal year. - SUPPLEMENTAL DATA Provides information on THPRD's history and general information, along with THPRD policies and procedures.
 Includes: Comprehensive Plan Summary, General Fund Five-Year Projections, Summary of Staffing by Program, and a Glossary.